Killthebug/Bika-Lims-Wiki/Bika-LIMS-3.1.7.md

 See [Installing Bika LIMS](https://github.com/bikalabs/Bika-LIMS/blob/0c606e0/INSTALL.rst) and/or [upgrading Bika LIMS](https://github.com/bikalabs/Bika-LIMS/blob/0c606e0/INSTALL.rst)

-###After you update
+###After your upgrade
 - Use the [users](http://lists.sourceforge.net/lists/listinfo/bika-users), [designers](https://groups.google.com/forum/?hl=en) and [developers](http://lists.sourceforge.net/lists/listinfo/bika-developers) lists or IRC ([irc://freenode.net/#bika](http://webchat.freenode.net?randomnick=1&channels=%23bika&uio=d4)) if you have any question or feedback (free support),
 - Please help us spread the word about Bika LIMS!
-Maybe you can write about the project on your blog, website, talk about Bika LIMS at conferences, or let your friends and colleagues know what is Bika LIMS.
+Maybe you can write about the project on your blog, website, talk about Bika LIMS at conferences, or let your friends and colleagues know this feature rich FOSS LIMS.
 With your help we can grow the community!
 - To improve Bika LIMS in your language consider [contributing to translations](https://www.transifex.com/projects/p/bika-lims/),
 - Log issues, feature requests, or bugs in the [Issue Tracker](http://jira.bikalabs.com/),
 - Enable your Bika LIMS instance to [report bugs to us automatically](https://github.com/bikalabs/Bika-LIMS/blob/0c606e0/INSTALL.rst#log-errors-to-sentrybikalabscom).
-- Contact any of the [Certified Professional Bika Service Providers](http://www.bikalims.org/support-and-service-provision) for any enquiry or to learn more about making the most of Bika LIMS.
+- Contact any of the [Certified Professional Bika Service Providers](http://www.bikalims.org/support-and-service-provision) with any specific questions or to learn more about making the most of Bika LIMS.

-### List of 37 tickets closed in Bika LIMS 3.1.7
+### List of 36 tickets closed in Bika LIMS 3.1.7

 - [LIMS-257](https://jira.bikalabs.com/browse/LIMS-257) Set Blank and Warning icons in Reference Sample main view
 - [LIMS-1199](https://jira.bikalabs.com/browse/LIMS-1199) Worksheet totals in WS lists